Neackow/movement_detection/README.md

 &emsp; In the previous user manual, it says to add the plugin configuration for GRiSP in the file “_/.config/rebar3/rebar.config_”...
 Which did not exist.
 Create the directory and “_rebar.config_” file and then add the following plugin configuration (Note: this is not the same as in the previous user manual.
 Indeed, it struggled to load the plugins.
-This update version details where to find the files, which helps the process.):
+This update version details where to find the files, which helps the process):

 ``` erlang
 {plugins, [